dshrivastav/Car_Price_Prediction/README.md

 Polynomial Regression (degrees 2, 3, 4), Ridge Regression, and Lasso Regression.
 The dataset contains features such as the vehicle's price, year, mileage, manufacturer, fuel type, and other attributes.

-We apply Principal Component Analysis (PCA) to reduce the dimensionality of the dataset, enhance model performance, and visualize the impact of model complexity through various evaluations.
+We apply Hyperparameter Principal Component Analysis (PCA) to reduce the dimensionality of the dataset, enhance model performance, and visualize the impact of model complexity through various evaluations.
+We also apply Hyperparameter Tuning and GridSearchCV yet.
+These steps are essential for optimizing the performance of models.

+For this project we follow the standard process in industry for data projects called CRISP-DM.
+The complete are captured in the Jupyter notebook /used_car_price_prediction.ipynb

 ---
 ## Objective: